Let’s Break It Down, Shall We?

 …From Every Corner of the World

 This is also a blog about the power of food culture and travel.
 The more you experience the foods of the world, the more you begin to value food sources, and believe in the investment it takes to make more of your own foods.
 At least that is what happened me.

 My quest for reducing fake (processed, packaged) foods, and the start of this blog, were inspired by a little reading and a lot of travel.
 It all began when I read books such as The Fat Fallacy, and French Women Don’t Get Fat, and began experiencing other cultures through travel.
 I found myself feeling as though we were missing something in regards to what we ate and how and why we ate it.

 I happen to find whole grains thrilling, natural fats satisfying, and minimally refined sugars complex and intriguing.
 I experiment with all of these foods.
 I eat meat, gluten, saturated fat and I do not buy all organic foods.
-I garden, support my local farmer’s market as well as international markets, I can some of what we grow and we buy our meats from local farms.
+I garden, support my local farmer’s market as well as international markets.

 This blog reflects my belief that if you choose one thing to improve your health it should be cooking more of your own, real food.